 TEFAP is a United States Department of Agriculture (USDA) program and it is directed by the State of Arizona through St. Mary’s Food Bank Alliance.
 It is a program for families and/or individuals who are in an emergency food situation caused by job loss, government benefit loss, illness, low paying jobs, poverty, etc. An emergency food box is available once a month from one food bank location, at no cost, through the completion of an application form and proof of valid identification and current address.

-Daily Showers: AFFCB provides hot showers and shower kits, at no cost, for individuals that do not have their own shower facilities
+Daily Showers: AFFCB provides showers and shower kits, at no cost, for individuals that do not have their own shower facilities.

-The CSFP is a United States Department of Agriculture (USDA) program and it is directed by the State of Arizona through the St. Mary’s food bank’s agencies.
-The program serves approximately 120 senior citizens monthly (60+ years of age who met a low income requirement) with canned goods, peanut butter, dry food, dry milk and two pounds of cheese.
-The food supplements their diets with nutritious USDA commodity foods that are designed to provide protein, calcium, iron and vitamins A and C. A CSFP box is available once a month from one food bank location, at no cost, through the completion of an application and recertification process.
+The CSFP is a United States Department of Agriculture (USDA) program that is directed by the State of Arizona through St. Mary’s Food Bank Alliance.
+The program serves seniors, age 60+, with an emergency supply of senior specific non-perishable items.
+The food supplements their diets with nutritious USDA commodity foods that are designed to provide protein, calcium, iron and vitamins A and C. A CSFP box is available once a month from one food bank location, at no cost, through the completion of an application and re-certification process.

 AFFCB provides 25 babies a month, from birth to 12 months old, with supplemental formula, food and diapers.
 Families are included in the program based on need and availability, and must complete an application form.
 The items are distributed the last Thursday of the month.